 Full, printable recipe at the bottom of the page.

 1. Prep.
-Start this quiche by cooking the bacon until it’s nice and crispy, grate the cheese and sauté the onion.
+Start this crustless quiche by cooking the bacon on the stovetop until it’s nice and crispy, grate the cheese and in the same pan that you cooked the bacon sauté the onion in 2 tablespoons of reserved bacon grease.

-• It’s important to pre-cook the onions and any other vegetables that you’ll be adding to your quiche, otherwise they’ll leach water if they cook in the egg mixture and they will make your quiche watery.
+• It’s important to pre-cook the onions and any other vegetables that you’ll be adding to the dish, otherwise they’ll leach water if they cook in the egg mixture and they will make your quiche watery.

 • Skip the bagged pre-shredded cheese from the grocery store and grate your own Swiss cheese.
-The store bought shredded cheese is often coated in anti-caking agents and preservatives, and will not melt smoothly.
+The store bought shredded cheese is often coated in anti-caking agents and preservatives, and will not melt smoothly or be as flavorful.

 • Don’t over-bake!
-The best quiche will jiggle a bit in the center, which means the quiche is extra creamy.
+When it’s ready to remove from the oven, it will jiggle a bit in the center, which means the quiche is extra creamy.
 Bake until the edges are set, but you still have a little wobble in the center.

 • You can use any fresh herbs you have on hand to garnish your quiche.
-I typically use chives, but other options include basil, parsley, green onions or dill.
+We typically use chives, but other options include basil, parsley, green onions or dill.

 Serving suggestions

-If I’m enjoying this for breakfast, I’ll pair it with some fruit.
-When I make it for lunch or dinner, I usually have a small green salad on the side.
-I like to combine whatever fruits are in season; such as strawberries, melon, pineapple and grapes.
-For a green salad, simply toss mixed greens with lemon juice, olive oil, salt and pepper.
-Feel free to add toppings to your salad such as red onion, cherry tomatoes, avocado or croutons.
+If you’re enjoying it for breakfast, it’s great paired with some yogurt, fruit or a fruit salad.
+Combine whatever fruits are in season; such as strawberries, melon, pineapple and/or grapes.
+If you’re enjoying it for lunch or dinner, pair it with a fresh side salad.
+Simply, toss mixed greens with lemon juice, olive oil, salt and pepper.
+Feel free to add toppings to your salad such as red onion, cherry tomatoes, cucumber, and croutons.

 Flavor variations

-There are countless ways to customize this recipe to your taste preference.
-Here are some of my favorite flavor combinations:
+There are countless ways to customize this quiche recipe to your taste preference.
+Here are some of our favorite flavor combinations:

 • Greek.
 Roasted red bell peppers, chopped cooked spinach, kalamata olives, crumbled feta cheese and minced fresh dill.